timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 n <- length(x)
 ```

 We need to create a text file (.bug extension) that describes the model (likelihood function and prior probabilities for the parameters).
-We can do this using the 'sink' function in R. We will start with a model that has very weak prior probabilities (i.e. the data will dictate the posterior probabilities).
-To do this we will assume a normal prior distribution for the slope and intercept parameters with means of zero and very low precision.
-Note that the 'dnorm' function in WinBUGs, unlike its counterpart in R, uses a precision parameter (1/variance<sup>2</sup>) instead of standard deviation.
+We can do this using the 'sink' function in R. We will start with a model that has very weak prior probabilities (i.e. the data will dictate the posterior probabilities) - see the <a href="">lecture slides</a> for a reminder of prior and posterior probabilities.
+We will assume a normal prior distribution for the slope and intercept parameters with means of zero and very low precision (i.e. very high standard deviation).
+Note that the 'dnorm' function in WinBUGS, unlike its counterpart in R, uses a precision parameter (1/variance or 1/(standard deviation)<sup>2</sup>) instead of standard deviation itself.
 We will convert back to standard deviation in the model, for comparability with the linear model above.
-For the prior probability for the standard deviation parameter, we will use a uniform distribution because we need to prevent the sampler from trying values less than zero (this would lead to errors of course).
+For the prior probability for the standard deviation parameter we will use a uniform distribution, because we need to prevent the sampler from trying values less than zero (this would lead to errors of course).

 ```R
 sink("LinearRegressionWeakPriors.bug")